wimpysworld/stream-sprout/README.md

 # Introduction

-Stream Sprout 🌱 is a simple, self-contained, and easy-to-use solution for streaming to multiple destinations such as Twitch, YouTube, and [Owncast](https://owncast.online/) 📡
+Stream Sprout 🌱 is a simple, self-contained, and easy-to-use solution for streaming to multiple destinations such as Twitch, YouTube, [Owncast](https://owncast.online/) and [Peertube](https://joinpeertube.org/) 📡

-It uses [FFmpeg](https://ffmpeg.org/) to receive the video stream from OBS Studio (or anything that can publish a RTMP stream) and then restream it to multiple destinations; providing similar functionality as services like Restream.io and Livepush.io but without the need to pay 💸 for a third-party service or run something like nginx with the [RTMP module](https://github.com/arut/nginx-rtmp-module).
+It uses [FFmpeg](https://ffmpeg.org/) to receive the video stream from OBS Studio (or anything that can publish a RTMP stream) and then restreams it to multiple destinations; providing similar functionality as services like Restream.io and Livepush.io but without the need to pay 💸 for a third-party service or run something like nginx with the [RTMP module](https://github.com/arut/nginx-rtmp-module).

-Stream Sprout is designed to be run on the same machine as your [OBS Studio](https://obsproject.com/) instance (but can be run remotely), is configured with a simple YAML file and can be executed by regular users without the need for root privileges.
+Stream Sprout is configured with a simple YAML file and designed to be run on the same computer as your [OBS Studio](https://obsproject.com/) instance (it can be run remotely too) and does not require root privileges.

 There is no transcoding or processing of the video stream 🎞️ The stream is received and then restreamed to the destinations you configure without modification.